nikita-olechko/Swiss-Visa-Appt-Scrapper/readme.md

-This project will scrape Swiss consulate visa appointment, provided a url, and will send an SMS/Call you when one is available.

-Can be easily modified to book the appointment for you.
+This project will scrape Swiss consulate visa appointment, provided a url, and will send an SMS/Call and/or book the appointment for you.
 The Swiss Consulate does not appear to use Cloudflare, or any web security!
 Don't worry about rate limiting, at least as of 8/10/2024.

 ## Installation